autoNumeric/autoNumeric/README.md

 anElement.global.unformatLocalized(forcedOutputFormat);
 anElement.global.update({ options }); // Update the settings of each autoNumeric-managed elements anElement.global.update({ options1 }, { options2 }, { options3 }); // Idem above, but accepts as many option objects as needed
-anElement.global.isPristine(); // Return `true` is *all* the autoNumeric-managed elements are pristine, if their raw value hasn't changed anElement.global.isPristine(false); // Idem as above, but also checks that the formatted value hasn't changed anElement.global.clear(); // Clear the value in all the autoNumeric-managed elements that are shared on this element anElement.global.remove();
+anElement.global.isPristine(); // Return `true` if *all* the autoNumeric-managed elements are pristine, if their raw value hasn't changed anElement.global.isPristine(false); // Idem as above, but also checks that the formatted value hasn't changed anElement.global.clear(); // Clear the value in all the autoNumeric-managed elements that are shared on this element anElement.global.remove();